Safety and the environment

-As required by the RSA authorisation issued to DSRL by SEPA, we have an environmental monitoring programme (EMProg).
+As required by the EASR18 authorisation issued to DSRL by SEPA, we have an environmental monitoring programme (EMProg).
 This involves taking samples from the terrestrial and marine environment.
 Monitoring results allows DSRL to assess the effectiveness of the environmental control measures which we use.

 A summary of the survey and analysis results from the EMProg is provided to SEPA, and forms part of the annual Radioactivity In Food and the Environment (RIFE) report published by SEPA.